ESA-WEED-project/eo_processing/tests/README.md

 # Testing

 This repository uses [pytest](https://docs.pytest.org/en/latest/) for testing.
 The tests are located in the `tests` directory.
+The tests can be run using `uv`.

 There are two sets of tests that can be run: unit tests and integration tests.
 The unit tests are run on the local machine, while the integration tests are run on the OpenEO backend.